Justin Brogan

 Alpha Protocol delay is (finally) official [CVG]

-• One Response to “Alpha Protocol officially delayed by Sega.
+One thought on “Alpha Protocol officially delayed by Sega.
 Took long enough.”

 Leave a Reply